jkjung-avt/hand-detection-tutorial/README.md

 * cuDNN 7.1.4
 * TensorFlow 1.10.0

-Follow the steps below to set up the environment for training tensorflow object detection models.
-Make sure tensorflow-gpu and matplotlib (python3 packages) have been installed on the system already.
+This tutorial uses python3 for training and testing the TensorFlow object detection models.
+Follow the steps below to set up the environment for training the models.
+Make sure `tensorflow-gpu` or `tensorflow` (python3 packages) has been installed on the system already.

 1. Clone this repository.